Abdeali099/frappe-bench-tools/README.md

-# frappe-function-tester README
+# frappe-bench-console-playground README

-This is the README for your extension "frappe-function-tester".
+This is the README for your extension "frappe-bench-console-playground".
 After writing up a brief description, we recommend including the following sections.

 ## Features